artnos/react_starter/README.md

 `redux` store for large Apps.
 `redux-form` is a great library to handle forms
 `redux-thunk` middleware to handle async calls
+`react-transition-group` animations
 `globalize` internationalization and localization
 `moment` is a great library to format time.
 `react-widgets`,`react-widgets-globalize` and `react-widgets-momment`